mchalupa/dg/README.md

 }
 ```

-Let's say the program is stored in file fact.c.
-So we translate it into LLVM and then slice:
+Let's say the program is stored in a file `fact.c`.
+We translate it into LLVM bitcode and then slice:

 ```
 $ cd tools